122 N. McDowell St. Charlotte, NC 28204

 What Should I Do After a Hit-and-Run Crash?

 According to the AAA Foundation for Traffic Safety, more than 10% of car crashes reported to the police are hit-and-runs.
-If you’ve been the victim of a hit-and-run car crash, it’s understandable that you would be confused about what to do next and how to recover compensation for your injuries.
+If you’ve been the victim of a hit-and-run car accident, it’s understandable that you would be confused about what to do next and how to recover compensation for your injuries.
 After all, how do you file a personal injury claim if you don’t know who is responsible for your injuries?

-1. Attempt to Identify the Other Driver
+2. Attempt to Identify the Other Driver

-2. Seek Medical Treatment for Your Injuries
+3. Seek Medical Attention for Your Injuries

 RELATED ARTICLE: 3 Reasons You Should Get Medical Treatment After a Car Accident